 Ghana legend Baffoe quits role as Caf Deputy General Secretary

-Former Ghana defender Anthony Baffoe has left his position as the Deputy General Secretary at the Confederation of African Football (Caf) on Wednesday.
+Former Ghana defender Anthony Baffoe has left his position as the Deputy General Secretary of the Confederation of African Football (Caf) on Wednesday.

 The 56-year-old was appointed as an assistant to late General Secretary Amr Fahmy in November 2017 and he has been in charge of development and competitions.